105 – King’s University College at Western University

 Postsecondary Evaluation Fee

-A single, non‑refundable evaluation fee of $93.50 is required of all applicants with a postsecondary background, except CEGEP applicants.
+We require a single, non‑refundable evaluation fee of $93.50 of all applicants with a postsecondary background, except CEGEP applicants.
 Pay this fee to the OUAC when you submit your application fees.

 Transfer Credit Eligibility

 College applicants may receive transfer credits for courses taken as part of a completed diploma program and have a minimum grade of “C” (60%).